sams-rea-test/simple-sinatra-app/README.md

    and associated routing.
 Note: Default values are appropriate for ap-southeast-2 (AWS Sydney), but the script should work for any region.

+- **02-ecs.yaml**: An ECS cluster and EC2 launch configuration and auto-scaling group to be able to provision containers on to.